Logo

 Mikhail Bulgakov replied that a Russian writer cannot live outside of his homeland.

-In 1932, Mikhail Bulgakov married for the third time, to Yelena Shilovskaya, who would prove to be inspiration for the character Margarita in his most famous novel, on which he started working in 1928.
+In 1932, Mikhail Bulgakov married for the third time, to Yelena Shilovskaya, who would prove to be inspiration for the character Margarita in The Master and Margarita, which he started working on in 1928.

 Mikhail Bulgakov left after perceiving that none of his works would be produced there.